preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/info-screen/info-screen-settings/index.rst

-Info Screen
+Info screen
 =====================

-When you select "Info Screen" in the Business Profile Settings, something like the following is shown:
+When you select "Info screen" in the business profile settings, something like the following is shown:

 .. image:: info-screen-list.png